Image

 In an office setting, it’s easier to get the pulse on how your team feels and what they want.
 When working in your home office, you have to be really proactive and reach out to people to find out what they want to work on and how they feel.

-Mike Gallardo, Senior Sales Director for SMB-NAM, Deel
+Senior Sales Director, Deel

 Communication tools, such as regular one-on-one meetings and chat forums on digital platforms, facilitate more open and frequent dialogues between employees and their supervisors.